El Rushbow behind the golden EIB microphone analysis and insight unavailable anywhere else.

 It's not just the lobbyists.

-But the point is it's where the money is.
+But the point is, it's where the money is.

-That's what attracts people to it.
+That's what attracts people to it, not ideology, not ideas.

 They're trying to do the best thing for themselves.